Girl One

 Publisher Description

-Years later, upon learning that her mother has gone missing, Josie sets off on a desperate road trip, tracking down the only people who might help: her estranged sisters.
-Tracing clues her mother left behind, Josie joins forces with two of the Girls, and they journey back through their past, uncovering secrets about their origins and unlocking devastating abilities they never knew they had.
+Years later, Josie learns her mother has vanished.
+She sets off on a desperate road trip to track down the only people who might help: her estranged sisters.
+Following clues left by her mother, Josie joins forces with two of the Girls.
+Together they journey through their past, uncovering secrets about their origins and unlocking the shocking scope of their abilities.

-Girl One combines the provocative imagination of Naomi Alderman’s The Power with the propulsive, cinematic storytelling of a Marvel movie.
-In her electrifying, wildly entertaining new novel, Sara Flannery Murphy delivers a rousing tale of love, ambition, power, and the extraordinary bonds of sisterhood.
+Girl One combines the provocative imagination of Naomi Alderman's The Power with the propulsive, cinematic storytelling of a Marvel movie.
+Sara Flannery Murphy delivers a rousing tale of ambition, power, and the extraordinary bonds of sisterhood in this wildly entertaining speculative thriller.

 PUBLISHERS WEEKLY